Pamela Zinn

 Dr. Zinn is a Classicist whose research and teaching are broadly concerned with Latin literature, Hellenistic philosophy, Greco-Roman intellectual history, and the Classical Tradition.

 She specializes in Golden Age Latin poetry, with particular emphasis on Lucretius and his De rerum natura.
 Her scholarship focuses on the Roman contribution to Hellenistic philosophy, animals in antiquity, and ancient theories about the mind and senses.
-She is currently working on a monograph, provisionally entitled Lucretius On Animals.
+She is currently working on a monograph, entitled Lucretius On Animals, which is forthcoming with Cambridge University Press.
+Her work has received support from the American Council of Learned Societies and a Loeb Classical Library Foundation Fellowship.

-Dr. Zinn teaches Latin language and literature courses at all levels, as well as courses on Classical Civilization, such as 'Animals in Ancient Thought', 'Plagues and Perceptions in Ancient Greece and Rome', and 'Classical Mythology'.
-She is interested in supervising both graduate and undergraduate research on Latin poetry, Epicureanism, Hellenistic philosophy, Animals, the late Roman Republic, and Roman cultural and intellectual history, as well as on the Classical Tradition.
+Dr. Zinn regularly teaches Latin language and literature courses at all levels, as well as courses on Classical Civilization, such as 'Animals in Ancient Thought', 'Plagues and Perceptions in Ancient Greece and Rome', and 'Classical Mythology'.
+She supervises both graduate and undergraduate research on Latin poetry, Epicureanism, Hellenistic philosophy, Animals, the late Roman Republic, Roman cultural and intellectual history, and the Classical Tradition.
+She is also currently the Director of Undergraduate Studies in Classics (aka Classics Undergraduate Advisor).

 Academic Publications